viksl/krita-plugin-custom-canvas-rotation/README.md

     performance is probably just slow or got stuck by something.
 If restart of your machine doesn't help you can simply increase TIMER_INTERVAL (check the section 5/ above) a bit to reduce performance drain.
+- During canvas rotation if the cursor stays too long over icons in GUI Krita gives focus to these icons which loses the focus from the custom canvas rotation event.
+    Solution:   Don't leave the cursor hanging for too long over icons.
+But It should be jsut a marginal problem since rotating canvas doesn't require use of GUI and rotation usually only happens when over canvas so hopefully not much of an issue, just noting it here just in case.

 ## 6/ Possible future updates

 - Perhaps an icon to idicate the centre for rotation gizmo (cursor)
 - Utilize buffer area for canas rotation reset
+- Cursor icon maybe

 ## 7/ Thanks to